-The term of apprenticeship for an individual apprentice may be measured through the completion of the industry standard for on-the-job learning (at least two thousand hours) (time-based approach), the attainment of competency (competency-based approach), or a blend of the time-based and competency-based approaches (hybrid approach) [WAC 296-05-315].
+The term of apprenticeship for an individual apprentice may be measured through the completion of the industry standard for on-the-job learning (at least two thousand hours) (time-based approach), the attainment of competency (competency-based approach), or a blend of the time-based and competency-based approaches (hybrid approach) [WAC 296-05-015].

-The term of apprenticeship for a machinist apprentice shall be four (4) years or 8,000 hours of reasonably continuous employment in the principal operation of the trade.
+A. The term of apprenticeship for Firefighter shall be 6000 hours of reasonably continuous employment in the occupational objective.